PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 .. comment::
     I made this image in a few minutes in a google doc, but it's not the best visual since the orientation of the planes relative to the signer is unclear this way.
 I would want something more like the image shown `here <https://learnmuscles.com/glossary/cardinal-planes-of-the-body/>`_, which might be easiest to replicate if we use a still image of one of us and superimpose the system of axes over it.

 There is a good amount of flexibility in the program for users to decide on an interpretation of the plane system that suits their needs.
 The planes can be defined relative to the positioning of the signer's body or the direction that they're facing, or to a relevant part of the body.
-The central point of origin can be adapted as necessary for the situation and the user's definition, as long as the cardinal plames are always oriented in the same way relative to each other.
+The central point of origin can be adapted as necessary for the situation and the user's definition, as long as the cardinal planes are always oriented in the same way relative to each other.

 .. _angled_planes: